Dr. Aleksander Malinowski, office JOBST 328,

-Via pre-recorded lectures (300MB size AVI files 1280x1024) and assigned readings, available through Bradley University Continuing Education Center.
+Via prerecorded lectures streamed from the Bradley University FSMail Google Drive.
 The current course Web site is hosted using Sakai on-line Course management System - open lab homework assignments, source code examples, and some additional resources are available.

 The course has its Web page on Sakai.
 Partial course notes, homework assignments, announcements, and examples of past exams will be posted only on Sakai.
 You are responsible for maintaining a reliable e-mail account at Bradley University and checking your e-mail daily.
 Homework tips and important or last minute announcements and will be distributed only by e-mail using Sakai mailing list.
 Replies to your e-mail, in general, will go to the return address specified in your message.
 In no case instructor is responsible for undelivered e-mail due to full mailbox error or your choice of forwarding it to an off-campus location.